The Allstate Foundation

 How to Apply

 Institutions will be selected through an application process.
-Questions about The Allstate Foundation College Service Grant application can be directed to tafyouthservice@expandingleadership.org.
+Questions about The Allstate Foundation College Service Grants 2026-2027 application can be directed to tafyouthservice@expandingleadership.org.

 Eligibility